A handful of ideas to help you live your life and career with less stress and greater enjoyment.

 Life happens now.
 If your mind is locked into plans and dreams way ahead, you’ll spend the present in a fog, scarcely remembering what happened and enjoying very little of it.
 Whatever your intentions for yourself, your eventual destination is not yours to control.
 Might as well enjoy the ride, then you’ll have experienced something good wherever you end up.

-Happiness, like sexual attraction, is all in the mind.
+Happiness is all in the mind.
 Look for it there.

 Most people assume that you need to get something first—success, power, wealth, the right mate—and happiness inevitably follows.
 Since everyone wants to be happy, they pursue these “bringers of happiness” with grim determination.
 Marketers know this and join in the fun by suggesting that every possible product, from a luxury apartment to a pair of jeans, is a sure-fire bringer of instant joy.